 Biomass Combustion and Co-firingWebsite www.task32.ieabioenergy.com

-Countries Austria, Belgium, Canada, Denmark, Germany, Ireland, Italy, Japan, the Netherlands, Norway, South Africa, Sweden, and Switzerland
+Countries Austria, Canada, Denmark, Germany, Japan, The Netherlands, Norway, Sweden, and Switzerland

 1. Definition and Objective

-‘Biomass Combustion and Co-Firing’ refers to both dedicated combustion and co-firing of biomass for the production of usable energy and includes market introduction and optimisation of biomass combustion technologies.
+‘Biomass Combustion and Co-Firing’ refers to both dedicated biomass combustion and co-firing of biomass with other fuels for the production of usable energy and includes market introduction and optimisation of biomass combustion technologies.

-The objective of this Task is to collect, analyse, share, and disseminate strategic, technical and non-technical information on biomass combustion and co-firing applications, leading to increased acceptance and performance in terms of environment, costs and reliability, and to support the existing momentum in market introduction of improved combustion and co-firing systems in its member countries.
+The objective of Task 32 is to collect, analyse, share, and disseminate strategic, technical and non-technical information on biomass combustion and co-firing applications, leading to further acceptance and improved performance in terms of environment, costs and reliability, and to support the existing momentum in market introduction of improved combustion and co-firing systems and finally find its role in the future energy system in its member countries.

 2. Scope of the Task

 (a) The Participants will have R&D programmes within their countries in order to meet the above objectives.

 (b) The Participants will carry out co-operative research work towards reaching the objectives described in paragraph 1(b) above, based on the national R&D programme referred to in sub-paragraph (a) above.

 (c) The Programme of Work will comprise the following: